-- Disclosure to intended users of the work performed by the Member in Public Practice and the basis of remuneration. - Quality control policies and procedures. - Whether an independent third party is to review the outcome or result of the transaction. - Whether the level of the fee is set by an independent third party such as a regulatory body. - 330.4 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the non-assurance service review the work performed by the Member in Public Practice. - Obtaining an advance written agreement with the client on the basis of remuneration.
+- Disclosure to intended users of the work performed by the Member in Public Practice and the basis of remuneration. - Quality control policies and procedures. - Whether an independent third party is to review the outcome or result of the transaction. - Whether the level of the fee is set by an independent third party such as a regulatory body. - 330.4 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the work performed by the Member in Public Practice. - Obtaining an advance written agreement with the client on the basis of remuneration.

-AUST R330.4.1 A Member in Public Practice shall not use Contingent Fees in the specific engagement circumstances set out in:
+AUST R330.4.1 A Member in Public Practice shall not enter into a Contingent Fee arrangement or receive a Contingent Fee in specific engagement circumstances as prohibited in:

-- APES 215 Forensic Accounting Services; - APES 225 Valuation Services: - APES 330 Insolvency Services; - APES 345 Reporting on Prospective Financial Information Prepared in Connection with a Disclosure Document; and - APES 350 Participation by Members in Public Practice in Due Diligence Committees in connection with a Public Document. - 330.4 A4 Requirements and application material related to Contingent Fees for services provided to Audit or Review Clients and other Assurance Clients are set out in Independence Standards.
+- APES 215 Forensic Accounting Services; - APES 225 Valuation Services; - APES 330 Insolvency Services; - APES 345 Reporting on Prospective Financial Information Prepared in Connection with a Disclosure Document; and - APES 350 Participation by Members in Public Practice in Due Diligence Committees in connection with a Public Document. - 330.4 A4 Requirements and application material related to Contingent Fees for services provided to Audit or Review Clients and other assurance clients are set out in Independence Standards.